West Seattle Bridge repair job ready for bidders

 It’s possible repair jobs on the swing bridge will result in both bridges being closed at the same time.
 Even trucks and buses would need to take the five-mile detour around.
 However, SDOT expects those full corridor closures will be limited to certain weekends and holidays, Marx said.

-Before the shutdown, the span served more than 100,000 vehicles and 20,000 transit riders daily, as the busiest city-owned crossing.
+Before the shutdown, the high bridge served more than 100,000 vehicles and 20,000 transit riders daily, as the busiest city-owned crossing.

 Most travelers must detour as far as five miles, through industrial and residential streets.
 The low swing bridge is limited to transit, freight trucks, emergency vehicles, and a small number of pass-holders, such as maritime workers.

+Since camera enforcement began in January, daily crossings have decreased by more than 2,000 vehicles on the swing bridge.

+Diane Sosne, president of Service Employees International Union Local 1199NW, suggests more passes, such as for on-call nurses who need to reach work within 30 minutes — one of many pass requests from the community.
+SDOT expects Port truck traffic early next year to fill the low bridge, and is reluctant to loosen the access rules now.

 SDOT’s overall budget is $175 million for work associated with the West Seattle Bridge corridor.
-That includes not only the repairs but also last year’s bridge stabilization, engineering to study the bridge and a future replacement bridge, pavement repairs and new traffic signals in the detour routes, neighborhood safety projects, and efforts to promote nondriving alternatives.
+That includes not only the repair contract and contingencies, but also last year’s bridge stabilization, engineering to study the bridge and a future replacement bridge, pavement repairs and new traffic signals in the detour routes, and nondriving alternatives.
+A crosswalk signal is planned connecting the Duwamish Tribe longhouse to riverfront parks.

-To cover the program, Marx said, the city has identified $124 million internally that will be repaid by future real estate taxes, a $15.9 million federal grant and $9 million from a voter-approved transit sales tax.
+Marx said the city has identified $124 million of funds that will be repaid by future real estate taxes, along with a $15.9 million federal grant and $9 million from a voter-approved transit sales tax.
 State lawmakers are considering a $25 million contribution if a huge transportation package passes in Olympia.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.